Radio Maria: A tale of two cities

 The light filtering through sheets of canvas, implied a world of transience.
 It also reminded me of sacred rituals, of seclusion and of cryptic messages written by candlelight.

-Dusk would vacate the site and as the cars disappeared down nearby streets, so Brunelesschi's dome of an unfinished basilica would become visible. raversing the Piazza, I encountered three Marys of whom the main protagonist is a silk trader, Maria Pezzatini, who in exchange for English lessons presented me with a red radio the size of a human heart.
+Dusk would vacate the site and as the cars disappeared down nearby streets, so Brunelesschi’s dome of an unfinished basilica would become visible.
+Traversing the Piazza, I encountered three Marys of whom the main protagonist is a silk trader, Maria Pezzatini, who in exchange for English lessons presented me with a red radio the size of a human heart.

 The transmission was concluded when I finally arrived back home only to discover that an heirloom had been destroyed by clothes moths.
-As I stood with the burgundy fragments of what was once my grandmother's treasured evening dress, it elicited within me the same sense of wonder when, as a child, I would witness nightfall over my grandfather's cottonfields near Kimberley and I realised that this was signifying closure for Radio Maria.
+As I stood with the burgundy fragments of what was once my grandmother’s treasured evening dress, it elicited within me the same sense of wonder when, as a child, I would witness nightfall over my grandfather’s cotton fields near Kimberley and I realised that this was signifying closure for Radio Maria.

 In January 2002, I documented images from the life cycles of indigenous moths.

-Review: 'Radio Maria' at the Castle of Good Hope by Nikki Winward Cross, ArtThrob, Volume 56
+‘Radio Maria’ at the Castle of Good Hope

 Cape Town and Firenze